"It's N3m": Yomi Fabiyi shares WhatsApp chat showing how Mohbad allegedly died

 Mohbad's ally Spending speaks about misinformation

-Legit.ng previously reported that one of the late singer's aides had to apologise to his fans for providing misleading information.
+Legit.ng previously reported that one of the late singer's aides, Spending, had to apologise to his fans for providing misleading information.

 Spending had spoken about the last time he saw Mohbad before his unfortunate death.
 He apologised for the misinformation about his movement.
-He disclosed that the misinformation came because he had just been released from prison then and was not in a perfect mental state,
+He disclosed that the misinformation came because he had just been released from prison and was not in a perfect mental state.

 Source: Legit.ng